George7000/Data-Analysis-Projects/README.md

 In this Excel, you will see the Fitness data and it's corresponding charts and pivots created addressing below points:
 - Year on Year growth for each  Supplier and Brand
 - Line Chart showing Market share for different Brands over the years ( slicer added for categories: Airbike, Rowing Machine, Treadmill)
-- Moving total for the month for each Supplier, Brand and Category combination.
+- Moving total for the month for each Supplier, Brand and Category combination

 Link: [Fitness_data_analysis_exercise_final.xlsx](Fitness_data_analysis_exercise_final.xlsx)